ewired/gjs-guide/docs/guides/gjs/intro.md

 |-----------------|---------------------|
 |<code>const A = imports.a;<br/>let a = new A.A();</code>|<code>const { A } = imports.a;<br/>let a = new A();</code>|

+Modules are searched in paths defined in the array `imports.searchPath`.
+You can modify the value of `imports.searchPath` to include the directories where to look for modules.

 ## Import Versioning

 ### In A GTK+ Application